3D

 "Split view in the 3D view"

-To select one of the four panes, click on it.
+To select one of the four panes, click the pane.
 The selected pane is marked with a blue frame.
 Use the world axis helper to change the point of view for each pane independently.
 Navigate each split by panning, rotating, and zooming, as described above.

 Using Fly Mode

-You can move around freely in the 3D scene with fly mode.
-To navigate the scene with fly mode, keep the right mouse button pressed and use the listed keys to move around the scene.
+Use the fly mode to move around freely in the 3D scene.
+To navigate the scene with fly mode, right-click and hold in the 3D view, and use the keyboard shortcuts to move around the scene:

 KeyAction